npbauman/QIS-Highlights/Readme.md

 ## Resource-efficient VQE algorithms with downfolded Hamiltonians
 **Challenge:** In modeling many-body problems, the biggest challenge confronted is that the number of qubits scales linearly with the molecular basis's size.
 This poses a significant limitation on the basis sets' size and the number of correlated electrons included in quantum simulations of chemical processes.

 **Approach and Results:** To address this issue and enable more realistic simulations on NISQ computers, we employed the double unitary coupled-cluster method to effectively downfold correlation effects into the reduced-size orbital space, commonly referred to as the active space.
-Using downfolding and VQE techniques (see Fig.5), we demonstrated that effective Hamiltonians could capture the effect of the whole orbital space in small-size active spaces, especially when natural orbitals are employed.
+Using downfolding and VQE techniques, we demonstrated that effective Hamiltonians could capture the effect of the whole orbital space in small-size active spaces, especially when natural orbitals are employed.

 **Significance and Impact:** The DUCC/VQE framework was used to solve the ground-state energy of H2, Li2, and BeH2 on the cc-pVTZ basis using the reduced-size active spaces.
 The VQE formalism has also been extended to the generalized unitary CC (GUCC) ansatz and applied to benchmark systems/processes (N2, H2O, and C2H4) described by the downfolded Hamiltonians.
 The preliminary data indicate that simple downfolding procedures based on single commutator expansion and small active spaces can recover around 90% of correlation energy calculated when all orbitals are correlated.